 Materiality, Cost-Effectiveness, Packaging and Transport:

-- Minimum lifespan of 1 year – more is better
+- Minimum lifespan of 1 year – longer is better

-- Cost-effective –$1500 or less to fabricate.
+- Cost-effective: $1500 or less to fabricate including labor and materials.
 Economy of scale during the production phase should be considered as vitally important.
-Teams must submit documentation to verify the cost of materials used in the shelter.
-Donated materials not priced will be assigned a cost by the judges.
+Teams must submit documentation to verify the cost of materials and justify their labor cost based on number of hours to produce a shelter and hourly labor costs used in the shelter.
+Donated materials should be priced at a fair market value.
+Items not priced will be assigned a cost by the judges.

-- Easily stored and transported i.e. manufactured so that it can be flat-packed and fits into a standard 8’ x 40’ shipping container.
+- Easily stored and transported i.e. manufactured so that it can be flat-packed and fits into a standard 8’ x 40’ shipping container (note that the interior of an 8’ x 40’ shipping container is not exactly 8’ x 40’).

 - Packable for most efficient use of 8’ x 40’ shipping containers (i.e. packages should be designed to fit in shipping container with minimal wasted space).